Medicare in Rhode Island

+According to Medicare’s plan finder tool, there are 15 insurers that offer Medigap plans in Rhode Island as of 2023.
 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.
 Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

 Unlike Medicare Advantage plans and Medicare Part D plans, there is no annual enrollment window for Medigap plans.

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan.

 For 2023 coverage, there are 24 stand-alone Part D plans available in Rhode Island, with premiums that start as low as $6.80/month.

 As of mid-2023, there were 60,647 Medicare beneficiaries in Rhode Island who were enrolled in stand-alone Medicare Part D plans.
 An additional 130,713 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage.